inkstitch/inkstitch/collections/_docs/en/003-002-running-stitch.md

 Settings|Description
 ---|---
 Running stitch along paths    |Must be enabled for these settings to take effect.
-Method                        |Choose running stitch for the running stitch type Manual stitch placement       |Enable [Manual Stitch Mode](/docs/stitches/manual-stitch/) Repeats                       |◦ Defines how many times to run down and back along the path<br />◦ Default: 1 (traveling once from the start to the end of the path)<br />◦ Odd number: stitches will end at the end of the path<br />◦ Even number: stitching will return to the start of the path
+Method                        |Choose `Running stitch / Bean stitch` for the running stitch type Repeats                       |◦ Defines how many times to run down and back along the path<br />◦ Default: 1 (traveling once from the start to the end of the path)<br />◦ Odd number: stitches will end at the end of the path<br />◦ Even number: stitching will return to the start of the path
 Bean stitch number of repeats |◦ Enable [Bean Stitch Mode](/docs/stitches/bean-stitch/)<br />◦ Backtrack each stitch this many times.<br />◦ A value of 1 would triple each stitch (forward, back, forward).<br />◦ A value of 2 would quintuple each stitch, etc.
 Running stitch length         |Length of stitches Running stitch tolerance      |All stitches must be within this distance from a path.
 A lower tolerance means stitches will be closer together.
 A higher tolerance means sharp corner may be rounded.
 Allow lock stitches           |Enables lock stitches in only desired positions Force lock stitches           |Sew lock stitches after sewing this element, even if the distance to the next object is smaller than defined in the collapse length value value in the Ink/Stitch preferences.
 Tack stitch                   |Chose your [favorite style](/docs/stitches/lock-stitches/) Lock stitch                   |Chose your [favorite style](/docs/stitches/lock-stitches/) Trim After                    |Trim the thread after sewing this object.
 Stop After                    |Stop the machine after sewing this object.
 Before stopping it will jump to the stop position (frame out) if defined.